-- (7) Field Supervisors (Articles such as field equipment and materials). - (8) Purchasing/Warehouse/Fleet Supervisor (Warehouse, fleet, and related articles). - d.
+- a.
+Articles.
+Goods, materials, supplies, equipment, capital assets, and advertising required to carry on the day-to-day operations of the District, including without limitation, office supplies, computer hardware and software, communications equipment, equipment, materials and supplies for distribution and treatment, including meters, meter parts, and pipeline materials. - b.
+Commission.
+The California Uniform Construction Cost Accounting Commission. - c.
+Designee.
+The General Manager may authorize persons as his designee in those areas in which they exercise budgeting control. - d.
 Maintenance.
 As defined in Public Contract Code § 22002, Maintenance includes all of the following: (1) routine, recurring, and usual work for the preservation or protection of any publicly owned or publicly operated facility for its intended purposes (2) minor repainting (3) resurfacing of streets and highways at less than one inch (4) landscape maintenance, including mowing, watering, trimming, pruning, planting, replacement of plants, and servicing of irrigation and sprinkler systems (5) work performed to keep, operate, and maintain publicly owned water, power, or waste disposal systems, including, but not limited to, dams, reservoirs, powerplants, and electrical transmission lines of 230,000 volts and higher. - e.
 Open Purchase Order.
 A purchase order for Articles which is effective for a specified period of time, not more than annually, and within the same budget year, i.e., office supplies and auto parts. - f.
 Professional Services.
 Professional services, such as services involving provision of a report, study, plan, design, specification, document, program, advice, recommendation, analysis, review, inspection, investigation, audit, brokering or representation of the District before or in dealings with another party, or any other services which require a special skill or expertise of a professional, scientific or technical nature.
 Professional Services include architectural, landscape architectural, engineering, environmental, land surveying, construction project management services.
-Professional Services also include legal, financial, accounting, and planning services. - g.
+Professional Services also include legal, financial, accounting, and planning services.

+g.
 Public Project.
 Defined in Cal.
 Public Contract Code § 22002, means any of the following: (1) Construction, reconstruction, erection, alteration, renovation, improvement, demolition, and repair work involving any publicly owned, leased, or operated facility and (2) Painting or repainting of any publicly owned, leased, or operated facility.